madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 }
 ```

-Now we'll use the `Node.update` method which take two parameters:
+Now we'll use the `Node.update` method which takes two parameters:

-- an `NodeInterface` interface which contains properties to update
+- a `NodeInterface` interface which contains properties to update
 - an `UpdateOptions` interface which contains the SQL `WHERE` constraint

-Then `Node.update` return a `Promise` like many Sequelize methods.
+Then `Node.update` returns a `Promise` like many Sequelize methods.

 ```ts
 // lib/controllers/nodes.controller.ts